 The film Maternal is a commentary on diversity and privilege in the Arts.
 It tells the story of this young Canadian-born daughter awaiting acceptance into her dream arts program.
 As elated as the girl might be, her Caribbean mother feels she must save her child from making a horrible mistake.

 Our protagonist, this daughter though, could well be a son, and the dream might not be the arts, but simply a non-traditional career path.
 What is one phrase our Caribbean children hear a lot, “be careful”.
 An expression of our desire to have all go well with them.
 How much more than would parents experience anxiety and angst to think of this great risk their child is taking in this great big land of opportunity where they are little known.
 At least, per person per capita, not as known as they might have been on regional soil.
-Thus Maternal is a film for the future risk takers in our children who dare the non-traditional.
+Thus Maternal is a film for the future risk-takers in our children who dare the non-traditional.

-Young emphasized, “I hope this film shows them that their parents do love them and care about them, and the reason the parents try to dissuade them is because they don’t want their children to suffer.”
+Young emphasized, “I hope this film shows them that their parents do love them and care about them, and the reason the parents try to dissuade them is that they don’t want their children to suffer.”
 Maternal is to help the parent filled with both wonder and woeful worry to be soothed.
 Maternal is for the empowerment of the mindset of the Caribbean Diaspora to go forth and make their mark in fields far and wide.
 Young himself explained, “If the marginalized can’t make art, when are their voices heard?
 How will the rest of the population empathize with them?”

 For those unfamiliar with this playwright, Richard Young, he is a South Asian-Canadian screenwriter/actor and an alumnus of both the Writers’ Guild of Canada Bell Media Diverse Screenwriting Program and the Black, Indigenous, and People of Colour (BIPOC) Kid’s TV Writing Bootcamp.
 He has written for the television cartoon 16 Hudson (TVO), co-created/wrote the digital series Sudden Master (OMNI/Rogers) and created the digital sketch series Off2Kali which screened at ReelWorld.
 Recently, his original television pilot script that he wrote with Vas Saranga placed as a Quarter-Finalist in the Final Draft Big Break Screenwriting Contest.
 Richard’s acting credits include the feature The History Of Love (acting opposite Sir Derek Jacobi), Taken (NBC), My Secret Valentine (Hallmark), Kim’s Convenience (CBC), Incorporated (SyFy) and The Strain (FX).
 Additionally, Richard serves as the ACTRA Toronto Treasurer.